-Genetic monitoring evaluates whether plant translocation has been successful, so whether it has led to genetically viable and self-sustaining populations, and identifies the causes of failure.
-Accordingly, different questions can be addressed to evaluate translocation success in the short term (over a few generations) and in the long term, using molecular markers and fitness traits.
-These questions will depend on the predefined goals of the translocation, i.e. whether the translocation consists of a reinforcement of depauperate and/or inbred populations or a (re)introduction, and on the sources used for producing transplants (local, nonlocal, mixed) (Figure 1):
+Genetic monitoring is used to evaluate whether plant translocation has been successful, that is, whether it has led to genetically viable and self-sustaining populations, and identify the causes of failure.
+Based on molecular markers and fitness traits, different questions are asked in the evaluation of translocation success over short (over a few generations) and long terms.
+The questions asked depend on the predefined goals of the translocation (i.e., whether the translocation is a reinforcement of depauperate or inbred populations, an introduction, or a reintroduction) and the sources of transplants (local, nonlocal, mixed) (Fig. 1).

-Firstly, is genetic diversity sufficient for ensuring population evolutionary resilience?
-This means that genetic diversity has been enhanced and/or is higher or comparable to healthy natural (reference) populations.
+First, is genetic diversity sufficient to ensure population evolutionary resilience?
+This question applies when genetic diversity has been enhanced or is higher or comparable to functioning natural (reference) populations.
 The extent of genetic differentiation between generations and between translocated populations is expected to be lower or comparable to reference populations.
-The associated criteria of successful genetic restoration are:

-- There is contemporary gene flow, and gene dispersal is sufficient within the translocated populations to maintain low inbreeding levels.

-- For clonally propagating species, sexual reproduction, not only clonal propagation, contributes to recruitment.

-- In case of mixed and/or nonlocal source populations, the progeny results from admixture between sources, and local genetic diversity is represented in the offspring.
+Successful genetic restorations have contemporary gene flow and sufficient gene dispersal in the translocated populations to maintain low inbreeding levels; for clonally propagating species, sexual reproduction (not only clonal propagation) contributes to recruitment; and for mixed or nonlocal source populations, progeny result from admixture between sources and local genetic diversity is represented in the offspring.

-Secondly, is adaptive variation sufficient for ensuring population growth and survival?
-This means that fitness of plants suffering from detrimental genetic effects has been increased through the introduction of new genetic variation and/or through heterosis.
-Inbreeding depression has been alleviated.
-In case of mixed or nonlocal sources, local adaptation has been maintained, transplants have no maladaptation issues, and there is no outbreeding depression in the cross progeny.
+Second, is adaptive variation sufficient to ensure population growth and survival?
+This question applies when the fitness of plants detrimentally affected by genetic effects has been increased through the introduction of new genetic variation or through heterosis and when inbreeding depression has been alleviated.
+In case of mixed or nonlocal sources, the question applies when local adaptation has been maintained, transplants have no maladaptation issues, and there is no outbreeding depression in the cross progeny.

-- Finally, in the long term, do the recovered populations show effective population size high enough to be viable?
+Finally, in the long term, do the recovered populations show effective population size high enough to be viable?